Apple Event 2023 Highlights: iPhone 15, New Apple Watches Unveiled

 Battery capacities have also been enhanced across the range, with Apple promising up to an extra hour of battery stamina on all the iPhone 15 variants.
 The USB-C port is the biggest change here and, as hinted previously, it is only the Pro iPhones that are getting the faster data transfer and charging speeds.
 The MagSafe wireless charging continues to exist on all the models as standard.

 The most important bit though is the pricing.
-The iPhone 15 starts at MYR 4,399 for the base 128GB variant whereas the iPhone 15 Plus commands MYR 4,889 for its base 128GB variant.
-The iPhone 15 Pro starts at a price of MYR 5,499 for the base 128GB variant while the iPhone 15 Pro Max comes in at a price of MYR 6,499 for its base variant, which now has 256GB storage.
+The iPhone 15 starts at SGD 1,299 for the base 128GB variant whereas the iPhone 15 Plus commands SGD 1,449 for its base 128GB variant.
+The iPhone 15 Pro starts at a price of SGD 1,649 for the base 128GB variant while the iPhone 15 Pro Max comes in at a price of SGD 1,999 for its base variant, which now has 256GB storage.

 The iPhone 15 and iPhone 15 Plus will be available in Pink, Yellow, Green, Blue and Black.
 The iPhone 15 Pro and iPhone 15 Pro Max will be available in Black Titanium, White Titanium, Blue Titanium and Natural Titanium.